The truth about probate advances

 No. A probate cash advance is a legitimate financial transaction where a company purchases a portion of your future inheritance at a discount.
 You receive cash now and the company collects its share directly from the estate when probate closes.
 It is not a loan, and you take on no personal debt.

 Simple estates may close in 6 to 12 months, but contested or complex estates routinely take 2 to 4 years.
 Court backlogs, creditor claim periods, tax filings, and family disputes all extend the timeline.
-A probate cash advance bridges this gap.
+A probate cash advance bridges that gap for heirs who cannot wait.

 Are probate cash advance companies regulated?

 Probate cash advance companies operate under state contract and commercial law.
-Reputable companies provide clear written agreements, disclose all fees upfront, and do not require heirs to surrender their entire inheritance.
+Reputable companies provide clear written agreements, disclose the full discount and purchase price upfront, and do not require heirs to surrender their entire inheritance.
 Always review the contract and ask questions before signing.

 The Bottom Line